 Why do some children struggle?

-When do I need to be worried if my child is presenting as Dysregulated?
+When do I need to worry if my child is dysregulated?

 - Have constant tantrums and meltdowns that last for hours

 - Sensory issues

 - Struggle within the school and home environment